Thomas Alva Edison: The Brilliant Innovator Who Illuminated the World

 2.3 Motion Picture Camera:

-2.4 Electrical Power Systems:
+2.4 Electrical Power Systems

-Impact and Legacy:
+Impact and Legacy

-Key Lessons from Thomas Alva Edison:
+Key Takeaways of Thomas Alva Edison:

-4.1 Perseverance:
+4.1 Persistence:

 Edison’s journey was filled with failures and setbacks, but he never lost his determination.
 His famous quote, “I have not failed.
 I’ve just found 10,000 ways that won’t work,” exemplifies his perseverance and the importance of learning from mistakes.